aqw/pwfilter/README.md

 If you're interested in helping out, just drop me an email or send a pull request.
 Patches and (constructive) input are always welcome.

+## Tests

+Tests are written using [sharness](https://github.com/mlafeldt/sharness).
+To run, simply run `make test` in the `tests` directory.
+To test across the numerous shells supported by pwfilter, use the `test_shells.sh` script also located in the `tests` directory.